-For those who have taken the Shibori Indigo dyeing workshop, we look forward to seeing you again at this advanced class!
+For those who have taken the Shibori Indigo dyeing workshop, or those with a basic understanding of natural dye or the shibori technique, we look forward to welcoming you to this advanced class!
 We will be once again brewing a vat of indigo, and this time we will be covering three traditional styles of ancient Japanese Shibori.
-Together we will experiment with Arashi (storm) Shibori by wrapping and scrunching our material on a long pole, Kumo (spiderweb) Shibori by binding pebbles into our material, and Nui (stitched) Shibori with needle and thread over a hand drawn design.
-We will use one or more of these techniques to design and create a one of a kind 12 x 36 inch linen wall hanging, which we will dye, dry, and finish by fixing to a length of local driftwood.
+Together we will experiment with Arashi (storm) Shibori by wrapping and scrunching our material on a long pole, Kumo (spiderweb) Shibori by binding pebbles into our material, and Ori Nui (stitched) Shibori with needle and thread over a hand drawn design.
+We will use one or more of these techniques to design and create a one of a kind 12 x 24 inch linen wall hanging, which we will dye, dry, and finish by fixing to a length of local driftwood.

-Light refreshments will be served, and each guest is welcome to bring a small piece or two of their own to dye at the end, which must be 100% natural fiber.
+Light refreshments will be served, and each guest is welcome to bring a small piece or two of their own to dye at if time allows, which must be 100% natural fiber.

 What is Shibori?

 Shibori is the ancient Japanese technique of folding, twisting, bunching, and binding fabric before dyeing it in a vat of indigo.

 Indigo is a dye made from the pigments of plants found in the Indigofera family.
 It has been used for thousands of years and across many cultures to achieve a range of beautiful blue hues.
 Indigo dye is an all natural and organic compound that is safe for even the most delicate skin.
 It is also 100% machine washable!